andreYoo/EBPC-dataset/README.md

-# CED-algorithm
+# EBPC-dataset
-Conquer-Evaluation-Divide (CED) algorithm and the chaotic dataset
+algorithm for making the Extremely Biased and Poorly Categorized (EBPC) dataset

 * Combine the classification dataset to make a huge and chaotic dataset